roman1e2f5p8s/sui-shared-objects/README.md

 Owned objects are the most common case in Sui.
-Additionally, according to the [Sui documentation](https://docs.sui.io/learn/how-sui-works#transactions-on-single-owner-objects), many transactions (e.g., asset transfers, NFT minting, and smart contract publishing) can be realized involving only owned objects.
+Additionally, according to the [Sui documentation](https://docs.sui.io/learn/how-sui-works#transactions-on-single-owner-objects), many transactions (e.g., asset transfers, NFT minting, smart contract publishing) can be realized involving only owned objects.
 See this [list](https://docs.sui.io/learn/single-writer-apps), provided by Sui, of potential single-writer real-world applications.